 - Insect repellent wipes will keep the bugs away but won’t trigger any airport security issues for liquids.

 - The Gerber Dime multi-tool.
 It’s just like your favorite Swiss Army knife, but the lack of blade makes it TSA-friendly.

 - Convertible pants or travel capris.
-The temples ask that you respect their traditions so cover your shoulders and wear short/pants/skirts below the knee.
+The temples ask that you respect their traditions so you need to cover your shoulders and wear shorts/pants/skirts below the knee.

 - A bathing suit.
 It’s hot in Sri Lanka.
 If your hotel has a pool, you are going to want to use it.

 Bonus #7- Don’t forget to consider travel insurance.
 I have an annual plan with Allianz and it covers cancellation, gear and medical situations.